overblog/GraphQLBundle/docs/validation/index.md

 - **year** is between 1900 and 2019

-The validation system ensures, that all arguments in your resolver are always valid.
-If validation fails, your resolver will never be called.

 ## How does it work?

 The [Symfony Validator Component](https://symfony.com/doc/current/components/validator.html) is designed to validate objects.
-For this reason, when a validation starts, all input data is first converted into objects of class `ValidationNode` (see [ValidationNode API](#validationnode-api)) and then validated.
-This process is performed automatically by the bundle just **before** calling a corresponding resolver (each resolver gets its own `InputValidator` instance).
-If the validation fails, the resolver will not be called (except when you perform [validation inside your resolvers](#validating-inside-resolvers)).
+For this reason, when the validation starts, all input data is first converted into objects of class [`ValidationNode`](#validationnode-api) and then validated.
+This process is performed automatically by the bundle just **before** calling corresponding resolvers (each resolver gets its own `InputValidator` instance).
+If validation fails, the corresponding resolver will not be called (except when you perform [validation inside your resolvers](#validating-inside-resolvers)).

 > Note that the created objects are only used for validation purposes.
 Your resolvers will receive raw unaltered